tannewt/wa-law.org/bill/2023-24/sb/5515/README.md

 Testifying:
 * 💵Suzanne Hanson - Washington Federation of Independent Schools
 * 💵Allison Krutsinger - Dept of Children, Youth, and Families
-* Julie  Watts - Dept of Children, Youth, and Families
+* 💵Julie Watts - Dept of Children, Youth, and Families